toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [GnuPG](https://gnupg.org/) - GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
 * [gocryptfs](https://nuetzlich.net/gocryptfs) - An encrypted overlay filesystem written in Go.
 * [gpg-tui](https://github.com/orhun/gpg-tui) - Manage your GnuPG keys with ease!
+* [grant](https://anchore.com/opensource/) - Grant is a tool for generating and managing license security policies for container images.
+* [grype](https://anchore.com/opensource/) - Grype is a vulnerability scanner for container images and filesystems that supports a wide range of package managers.
 * [hashcat](https://hashcat.net/hashcat/) - A robust and efficient password cracking tool that can help you recover lost passwords, audit password security, benchmark, or just figure out what data is stored in a hash.
 * [Image Steganography Tool](https://github.com/7thSamurai/steganography) - Simple C++ Encryption and Steganography tool that uses Password-Protected-Encryption to secure a file's contents.
 * [jdvrif](https://github.com/CleasbyCode/jdvrif) - CLI tool to embed or extract files via a JPG image.
 Post & share your embedded JPG image on compatible sites.